heyuan7676/COVID-19/README.md

 `download_data.sh`: download data from GTEX and Gencode for downstream analysis <br/>

-Perform SVA to learn about the SVs, and test asscoations with AGE and SEX controlling for the SVs <br/>
+Approach I: Perform SVA to learn about the SVs, and test asscoations with AGE and SEX controlling for the SVs <br/>

 `extract_protein_coding_lincRNA_genes.sh`: Extract genes that are protein coding or lincRNA <br/>
 `generate_tissue_wise_TPM.R`: Generate a matrix of genes by samples for each tissue <br/>